photoprism/photoprism-docs/docs/getting-started/config-options.md

 | PHOTOPRISM_UMASK         | 0002    | [file-creation mode](https://linuxize.com/post/umask-command-in-linux/) (default: u=rwx,g=rwx,o=rx) |
 | PHOTOPRISM_INIT          |         | run/install on first startup (options: update https gpu tensorflow davfs clitools clean)            |
 | PHOTOPRISM_DISABLE_CHOWN | false   | disable updating storage permissions via chmod and chown on startup                                 |

-!!! example ""
-    Some options, such as those for [hardware transcoding](advanced/transcoding.md), are [only available to members](https://www.photoprism.app/membership) due to the time required for testing, maintenance, and providing support.
-They are marked in their description as either an *essentials* or *plus* feature.